RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     You must have the following software installed:

     -   Micro Focus Enterprise Developer for Visual Studio 2022. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
-    -   You must have Micro Focus Rumba+ Desktop or an equivalent TN3270 terminal emulator installed to run the CICS application.
-    **Note:** A license for Micro Focus Rumba+ Desktop is included with Enterprise Developer.
-If you do not have Rumba+ Desktop installed, please refer to the [*Micro Focus Web site*](https://www.microfocus.com/documentation/enterprise-developer/).
+    -   A TN3270 terminal emulator to run the CICS application.
+This tutorial uses Micro Focus Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator. **Note:** A license for Micro Focus Rumba+ Desktop was included with Enterprise Developer product releases 8.0 and earlier, and can be used to run this tutorial.

 **Using a remote enterprise server instance for the tutorials**